AustinBarrett2282/Elk_Stack_Deployment/README.md

 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy configuration file from your Ansible container to your ELK VM
 - Update the /etc/ansible/hosts file to include the IPs of the webservers and the ELK server
-- Run the playbook, and navigate to http://ELK.VM.PUB.IP:5601/app/kibana to check that the installation worked as expected.
+- Run the playbook
 - The playbook file is called install-elk.yml, it should be copied to /etc/ansible/install-elk.yml
 - The file that gets updated to tell Ansible which machines to run a playbook on is called ansible.cfg.
 To specify where you want it to install you must create groups in the cfg file and put the IP of the system you want the playbook run on in the corresponding group, and you must also name the group in the playbook YAML file.
+- Navigate to http://ELK.VM.PUB.IP:5601/app/kibana to check that the installation worked as expected.